saluc28/to-do-list/README.md

 # To Do List ✔️

-A To Do List with the possibility of add, delete and move up and down tasks.
+A To Do List App with the possibility of add, delete and move up and down tasks.
 Made using React + TypeScript and Material UI